 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for forensic science technicians in 2015 was $56,320 (www.bls.gov).
-Job opportunities for these professionals are expected to grow 27% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for forensic science technicians in 2018 was $58,320 (www.bls.gov).
+Job opportunities for these professionals are expected to grow by 14% from 2018-2028.
 This is due to the growing use of scientific crime scene analysis techniques by local and government agencies.
 However, some positions may require relocation.
 The International Crime Scene Investigators Association (ICSIA) reports that only a few police departments have full-time CST positions available to civilians.